Instructor: Prof. Connie B. Roth

 Written reviews - no more than 2 pages double-spaced

-Presentations - 5 minute presentations reviewing paper, in class on Friday, November 14th, 2008. (maximum of 3 Powerpoint slides to illustrate key ideas or figures)
+Presentations - 5 minute presentations (maximum of 5 Powerpoint slides to illustrate key ideas or figures)

 Report and Presentation on Current Research Topic:

-Each student will select a current area of research in polymers and report / present on the following:
+Each student will select and report / present on a current area of research in polymers:

 - What is the relevance to technological applications or society?

-- Historical timeline?
-How long have people been researching this topic?
-What have been the major breakthroughs?
+- How long have people been researching this topic?
+What are the scientific issues?

-Written report - no more than 5 pages double-spaced text, not including abstract, references, or figures.
+Written report - no more than 5 pages double-spaced text (approx. 1500 words), not including abstract, references, or figures.

 - Cover page should include: Title, Name, Date, and Abstract (max 250 words)